Sama34/mybb-rt_discord_webhooks/README.md

 * Rich and simple Discord message layout
 * Option to enable **@everyone** and **@here** mentions per Webhook
 * Option to post Discord message when new user registers
-* Option to post Discord message when new thread is post
+* Option to post Discord message when new thread is posted
 * Option to post Discord message when new post is posted
 * **NEW:** Option to automatically update Discord message when thread/post is edited on forum.
 * **NEW:** Option to automatically delete Discord message when thread/post is soft-deleted on forum.